jamiecartin/library-project/README.md

 # library-project
-This will ultimately be a small library app made up of documentation the user has read and wishes to take notes on
+This is just a small project to add a book and keep track of books that the user has read.